zdravkov/kendo-docs/api/javascript/ui/tooltip.md

 ### showOn `String`*(default: "mouseenter")*

-The event on which the tooltip will be shown.
+The event on which the Tooltip will be shown.
 Predefined values are "mouseenter", "click" and "focus".

-#### Example - set event on which the tooltip will be shown
+#### Example - set event on which the Tooltip will be shown

     <span id="target" title="Tooltip content">
       Click Me